 Inconel 718 utilises precipitation treatment to achieve significantly increased strengths, whilst still retaining much of the toughness (impact strength) and formability (elongation) of the base alloy.
 There are multiple terms for the precipitation treating of nickel alloys, including aged, age hardened or precipitation strengthened.
-The objective is to form very fine precipitates, widely dispersed throughout the bar.
+The objective is to form very fine precipitates dispersed throughout the bar.
 These act to ‘pin’ microstructural features (grain boundaries) and restrict them from moving when the metal is subjected to an external load.
 This process is achieved through a combination of chemical composition (selected additions to the alloy) with multi-stage heat treatments.
 It is available in a number of increasing strength levels depending upon the extent of heat treatment undertaken.

 Nickel alloys such as Inconel 718 are well-suited to high temperature applications as most other metals are either brittle or oxidise when exposed to elevated temperatures.
-However, nickel-based alloys will quickly form a protective oxide layer when heated in an atmosphere containing oxygen, thereby preventing further oxidation.
-It also has a relatively high melting point.
+However, nickel-based alloys will form a protective oxide layer when heated in an atmosphere containing oxygen, thereby preventing further oxidation.
+It also has a high melting point.
 This means that only a handful of more exotic alloys are able to better the performance of nickel-based alloys at high temperatures.
 Inconel 718 retains its ambient temperature mechanical properties up to 650degC.